Lindani Nkosi

 Lindani Nkosi (born 5 March 1968) is a South African actor.
 He is known for portraying Lincoln Sibeko in the soap opera Isidingo.
-He also portrayed Nelson Mandela in the 2004 film Drum.
+He also portrayed Nelson Mandela in the 2004 film Drum and has been the muppeteer of Moshe the giant meerkat from the hit South African children’s show Takalani Sesame (a co-production of the American series Sesame Street) since the series debuted in 2000.